ErfanZohrabi/Bio_search/README.md

 - Check if the database APIs are functioning and not rate-limited
 - For better rate limits on NCBI, obtain an API key and add it to your `.env` file

+### Network Visualization Issues

+- Make sure your browser supports modern JavaScript features
+- Clear your browser cache if visualizations don't display correctly
+- For STRING/STITCH networks, ensure identifiers are in the correct format
+- For publication networks, use valid PMIDs or specific search terms

 ### Installation Problems

 - Make sure you have Python 3.9+ installed